 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Weeping Willow - Salix Babylonica

 The scientific name for this tree is Salix babylonica.
-The weeping willow tree is best known for it's wispy , long branches that almost touch the ground.
+The weeping willow tree is best known for it's wispy, long branches that almost touch the ground.
 The weeping willow is one of the first signs that spring is near.
 The trees twigs and green foliage come out in the early season near spring.
 The leaves die in the winter just as most trees do, and they bloom again in the early spring.
 Sometimes they come out as early as February.
-The weeping willow tree grows best around watery places, and it grows very quickly.
-Although it grows best near water it can also tolerate dry places.
+The weeping willow tree grows best around watery places, and it becomes very quickly.
+Although it grows best near water, it can also tolerate dry spots.
 It reaches anywhere from 30' to 40' in height and width.
-This tree acts as a shading tree due to it's long wispy branches.
+This tree acts as a shading tree due to its long wispy branches.
 This tree can grow in various types of soil.
-It grows to be rounded in shape.
-During the months of April and May, the weeping willow tree produces beautiful yellow flowers borne on short catkins.
+It becomes to be rounded in shape.
+During April and May, the weeping willow tree produces beautiful yellow flowers borne on short catkins.
 This tree also provides food for animals such as rabbits, beavers, and deer.
-It also provides shelter for several different kinds of birds .
+It also provides shelter for several different kinds of birds.
 It is the perfect place to build nests and to keep safe.
 These trees are native and come all the way from Northern China.
 There are more than 400 different species of these beautiful trees.
-The weeping willow trees are also good for climbing because of their large branches.
-Their roots are very strong making it easy for them to withstand a storms and disasters.
-The trees are strong and last a long time.
-They typically live for about thirty years, but if they are well taken care of they can live up to fifty years.
-These trees are absolutely stunning and loved by so many.
+The weeping willow trees are also suitable for climbing because of their large branches.
+Their roots are firm making it easy for them to withstand storms and disasters.
+The trees are healthy and last a long time.
+They typically live for about thirty years, but if they are well taken care of, they can live up to fifty years.
+These trees are stunning and loved by so many.